althouse/Althouse_Vector_Ecological_Specialization/README.md

 If you use any part of this code or data, please cite the associated article:

-> Althouse BM (2025) *Ecological specialization in vectors drives backward bifurcations and creates enzootic traps in multi-host, multi-vector systems.* PLoS Computational Biology (in press).
+> Althouse BM (2025) *Ecological specialization in vectors drives backward bifurcations and creates enzootic traps in multi-host, multi-vector systems.* PLoS Computational Biology (submitted).

 And the original model derivation: